 - Pomskies are highly adaptable pups – their small size and moderate energy levels allow them to live comfortably in both small city apartments and large country-side homes

-- With their thick Pomsky coat, the Pomsky pups are comfortable in cold climates and tolerate warm weather
+- With their thick Pomsky coat, these pups are comfortable in cold climates and tolerate warm weather

-Highly devoted with a big personality and lots of love to give, the Pomsky is an ideal family companion pet.
+Highly devoted with a big personality and lots of love to give, the Pomsky is an ideal family companion pet as many dog owners can attest.
 Pomsky pups are just as adorable and cuddly as they are feisty and brave.
 They love to bounce around and play just as much as they love to cuddle and relax on the couch.
 Pomskies are fun, lively and full-of-surprises comedians who love to entertain and impress.
 They enjoy having all eyes on them and preferably audiences that will cheer, praise and applaud a well performed trick.

 Pomskies are natural born explorers.
 They like to investigate every new territory they discover and they enjoy meeting new people.
 Pomsky dogs are moderately energetic, friendly and playful.
 They love to be active - especially if games of fetch, chases around the yard or hiking adventures are involved.
 Running and playing in the snow during winter and splashing in the water for a cool-off during summer are among the Pomsky’s favorite activities.

 Clever, sporty and athletic, the Pomsky is known to enjoy and excel at canine sports such as: rally agility and obedience.
 Training Pomsky puppies requires determination as they are more on the enthusiastic side.
 Combining training with playtime and including lots of praises and yummy rewards will be most effective when training a Pomsky.
 The Pomsky dogs are not considered to be overly dependent.
 A long nap and a chew toy will keep them happy and content when they are alone.